s-glass/drf-api/README.md

 Author: Sarah Glass for Python 401

-- Worked at a Remo table with Anthony, Dan, Slava, Logan, and Jared.
+- Worked at a Remo table with Anthony, Slava, Logan, and Jared.

 ## Overview